- Addendum to Rules for Consumer Deposit Accounts

 The Bank is not required to pay a check six months after its date.
 The Bank may pay it, however, and not be liable to you.

 Interest bearing checking

 The Bank's interest bearing checking accounts are really savings accounts against which you can write checks.
 The Bank has the right to ask you for seven days advance notice of withdrawal.
 If the Bank does, the Bank will not be liable to you for dishonoring your checks during the seven-day notice period.

-By choosing this service that provides image copies of the front of cancelled items with your statement, you have instructed the Bank to hold copies of the cancelled items for you in accordance with the applicable terms of service.
+By choosing this service that provides image copies of the front and back of cancelled items with your statement, you have instructed the Bank to hold copies of the cancelled items for you in accordance with the applicable terms of service.
 If you need a copy of a cancelled check, the Bank will mail it to you.
 A reconstruction fee may apply if you request a total reconstruction (copies of all checks and/or statements) for one or more statements.
+This fee is waived if the account is enrolled in eStatements through HSBC Personal Internet Banking.
 The Bank will hold copies of your checks for six years (seven years for accounts at our Washington State branches).
 Copies of your checks are available during the foregoing period in accordance with the Terms and Charges Disclosure.